-Most generally, the crowding out literature suggests that when people attribute their behavior to external rewards, they discount any moral incentives for their behavior, thereby lowering the perceived effect of intrinsic motivation.
-As applied to the regulatory incentives, the crowding out theory predicts that external incentives that utilize monetary rewards or punishments may undermine intrinsic motivations.
-For instance, paying people in return for donating their blood might lead donors to view the event as a transaction rather than a charitable act, thereby eroding altruistic blood donations.
+Most generally, the crowding-out literature suggests that when people attribute their behavior to external rewards, they discount any moral incentives for their behavior, thereby lowering the perceived effect of intrinsic motivation.
+As applied to regulatory incentives, crowding-out theory predicts that external incentives that use monetary rewards or punishments may undermine intrinsic motivations to comply.
+For instance, paying people in return for donating their blood might lead donors to view the event as a transaction rather than a charitable act, thereby reducing the number of altruistic blood donations.

-Bowles (2008) provides a summary of many of the studies on the crowding-out effect of incentives and on enforcement.
+Bowles (2008) has provided a summary of many of the studies on the crowding-out effect of incentives and on enforcement, but here are some notable examples.
 Deci found that tangible rewards undermine intrinsic motivation for a range of activities.
-Along those lines, Falk and Kosfeld (2006), demonstrated this broader point using a principal-agent experiment in which participants could either let the agent decide the goods production amount or set a lower boundary.
-In settings in which a lower boundary was set, agents produced less than in those in which the principal left the decision about the production amount entirely in the hands of the agents.
-In post hoc questioning, agents said that they regarded the lower boundary as a sign of distrust and were therefore less cooperative.

-Following the “W effect” described by Frey et al with regard to magnitude, there is room to expect that with varying levels of intrinsic motivations among individuals, various sums of money will have different effects on each subgroup.
-In a previous work with Lobel on how to incentivize whistle-blowers we demonstrated that those who were intrinsically motivated were not significantly affected by the framing of legal incentives, while those who were low on intrinsic motivation, were affected by it.
-A somewhat different finding regarding the differences in perception of incentives by those with high and low motivation comes from work with Perez where we have demonstrated that those who were low on intrinsic motivation were more likely to prefer deposits to fines, while the opposite was true for those who were high on intrinsic motivation.
+Following the “W effect” described by Frey et al. with regard to magnitude, it is likely that, with varying levels of intrinsic motivations among individuals, various sums of money will have correspondingly different effects on each subgroup.
+In a previous work with Lobel on how to incentivize whistle-blowers we demonstrated that those who were intrinsically motivated were not significantly affected by the framing of legal incentives, whereas those who were low on intrinsic motivation were affected by it.
+In my study with Perez, we found a direct relationship between the perception of incentives and intrinsic motivation levels: those who were low on intrinsic motivation were more likely to prefer deposits to fines, whereas the opposite was true for those who had high levels of intrinsic motivation.

-Another point which derives from the above mentioned research on the intrinsic–extrinsic dimension and translates into the regulation of the ethicality of good people, is the concept of the extent to which the behavior which the state attempts to regulate is within the moral consensus of the population.
-In a paper with Lobel mentioned above, I have pointed to major variation in the importance of regulatory design in relation to different illegalities.
-The greater the perception of severity of the misconduct, the less important the choice among the regulatory mechanisms.
-In our analysis, we used severity of the misconduct as a proxy for internal motivation.
-In the group of participants that viewed the illegality as highly offensive, and hence had high levels of internal motivation for reporting, the type of mechanism available to informants was largely irrelevant.
+Another issue addressed by the research on the intrinsic–extrinsic dimension that affects the ethicality of good people is the extent to which the behavior that the state is attempting to regulate is within the moral consensus of the population.
+In the study with Lobel described earlier, we highlighted the relationship between the severity of the misconduct and the regulatory mechanisms to prevent it: the greater the individual’s perception of the severity of illegality, the less important was the choice of enforcement mechanism.
+In our analysis, we used severity of misconduct as a proxy for internal motivation.
+In the group of participants who viewed the illegality as highly offensive, and hence had high levels of internal motivation to report it, the type of mechanism available to them to do so was largely irrelevant.
 Respondents expected the reporting levels of themselves and others to remain consistently high across all categories of legal mechanisms.
-However, when illegalities witnessed by potential enforcers were perceived as less severe, the use of high rewards and fines produced considerably higher levels of reporting than the use of low rewards.
+However, when illegalities witnessed by potential enforcers were perceived as less severe, the use of high rewards and fines produced considerably higher levels of reporting than did low rewards.
 These findings suggest the importance of legal mechanism selection in instances where individuals do not have an ethical stake in compliance.